neelam-yadav/code-20210714-neelam/README.md

 Follow below steps to run the pipeline on Jenkins:

 1. Install NodeJS plugin.
-Configure it going to Manage Jenkins --> Global Tool Configuration --> NodeJS.
+Configure it:

    a.
+Go to Manage Jenkins --> Global Tool Configuration --> NodeJS.

+    b.
 Specify name as NodeJs.

-    b.
+    c.
 Click on *Save*.

 2. Add docker registry credentials in Jenkins with ID **dockerhub**